aaltogamers/AG_web/src/content/events/ag-minecraft-server.md

 3. No exploits (you can ask a moderator, if you're unsure whether something is allowed or not)
 4. No non-consensual PVP (don't kill random people and take their stuff, but you can fight with friends if you both want)
 5. No excessively inappropriate language
+6. No builds that excessively lag the server

 Breaking these rules may result in a ban